-- The autocross and speed stop challenge may be run rain or shine at event organizer’s discretion.
+- The autocross and 3S challenge may be run rain or shine at event organizer’s discretion.

-The Autocross event will count toward the Holley LS Fest Grand Champion award for competitors who compete in Drag Race, Autocross, Speed Stop and Show-n-Shine.
+The Autocross event will count toward the Holley LS Fest Grand Champion award for competitors who compete in Drag Race, Autocross, 3S Challenge and Show-n-Shine.

 * Event organizers reserve the right to change rules and class descriptions up to event time to promote fair and safe competition.

 Chevy High Performance Magazine – Chevy High Noon Shootout